Search within the page

-When buying a red light therapy lamp, it is important to know that you are getting the correct wavelength.
-Not all red light is created equal.
+When purchasing a red light therapy lamp, it is important to know that you are getting the correct wavelength.
+Not all red lights are created equal.

 For example, some wavelengths of red light are better than others.
 And some wavelengths are better at treating certain conditions than others.

-If you find a panel that emits this light (or both lights like the NorahLux bulbs do) then you have a winner.
+If you find a panel that emits this light (or both lights as the NorahLux lamps do) then you have a winner.

-What if the manufacturer doesn't specify the wavelength?
+What if the manufacturer doesn't list the wavelength?

 Do not buy it.
 You just don't know what you are buying.

-Unless you buy it and have a spectrometer in your hands (used to measure wavelength) and test the output yourself?
+Unless you buy it and get your hands on a spectrometer (used to measure the wavelength) and test the output yourself?
 Then if it sends out wrong wavelengths, or not the wavelength you hoped for, just return it.
-Otherwise you're taking a gamble, you don't really know what you're buying.
+Otherwise you take a chance, you don't really know what you are buying.

-Please note that shipping costs abroad are often very expensive and you will not receive the import duties that you have already paid on an imported lamp.
-Also, some foreign companies do not make returns at all.
+Please note that shipping costs abroad are often very expensive and you will not receive a refund of the import duties that you have already paid on an imported lamp.
+Also, some foreign companies do not do returns at all.

-The second thing to know when looking for red light therapy devices is power density or irradiance.
-This is a value measured in milliwatts per square centimeter (or mW / cm2), which is simply the light intensity over an area.
-It shows how many photons are passing through an area.
+The second thing to know when looking for red light therapy devices is the power density or irradiance intensity.
+This is a value measured in milliwatts per square centimeter (or mW/cm2), which is simply the light intensity over an area.
+It shows how many photons pass through an area.

 Why is it so important?

-If you don't take the power density into account and just look at the wavelength, you could end up with a low power red light that has no healing effect on the body.
+If you ignore the power density and just look at the wavelength, you could end up with a low power red light that has no healing effect on the body.

-Even if the light is the exact wavelength you want, if the power density is low, it won't help you achieve your goals.
+Even if the light is the exact wavelength you're looking for, if the power density is low, it won't help you achieve your goals.

-This is why a red LED Christmas light is not effective as a light therapy light source.
-It emits red light, but the power density is so low that it will have no effect on the body.
+This is why a red LED Christmas light is not effective as a light source for light therapy.
+It gives red light, but the power density is so low that it will have no effect on the body.

-Having sufficient power density makes the difference between an exposure of 10 minutes or an exposure of 1 hour, or the difference between a result and no result!
+Having enough power density makes the difference between an exposure of 10 minutes or an exposure of 1 hour, or the difference between a result and no result!

 What is a good wattage value?

 Again, it depends.
 What are your goals, how many LEDs are there, what is your budget.
-In general, the higher the power density / irradiance, the better the lamp (and the less time you need to take advantage of the benefits).
+In general, the higher the power density / irradiance intensity, the better the lamp (and the less time you need to reap the benefits).

 A few things to note:

-Just because an RLT device has a high wattage doesn't mean that all of this electricity is converted into beneficial red light.
-This is why a high heat output from red light panels means that a lot of power is wasted.
+Just because an RLT device has a high wattage does not mean that all this electricity is converted into beneficial red light.
+This is why high heat output from red light panels means a lot of power is wasted.

 Power density at a distance

 Also, the power density decreases as you move away from the light source.
 Make sure you know the necessary values at the distance you will have for the device.
-For example, some manufacturers will list a power density / irradiance that appears good, but they do not specify the distance to which this figure corresponds.
+For example, some manufacturers will list a power density / irradiance intensity that seems good, but they don't specify what distance this figure corresponds to.

-If you look in the chart below, let RedLightMan.com see the decrease in power density with distance from the light source:
+If you look at the chart below, let RedLightMan.com see the decrease in power density with distance from the light source:

-you will see the figure of 200 mW / cm2 when you stand against the lamp, but only a 20 mW / cm2 result at 40 cm away.
-Most people will not press their bodies against the lamp when using it which is also unnecessary and causes slightly more emf reception.
+you will see the 200mW/cm2 figure when you are up against the lamp, but only a 20mW/cm2 figure at 40cm away.
+Most people will not press their bodies against the lamp when using it which is also unnecessary and causes just a little more emf reception.

-In actuality, you will be about 5-10 cm away from the light panel when you use it.
-For the example above, this means that the actual power density will be approximately 100-120 mW / cm2.
-Not the full 200 mW / cm2.
+In reality, you will be about 5-10 cm away from the light panel when using it.
+For the example above, this means that the actual power density will be about 100-120 mW/cm2.
+Not the full 200 mW/cm2.

 Another example is RedTherapy.co.
-In the image below, you can see how their RedRush 360 panel emits 105mW / cm2 at 6 inches, but at 36 inches, the power is below 15mW / cm2.
+In the image below you can see how their RedRush 360 panel puts out 105mW/cm2 at 6 inches, but at 36 inches the power is below 15mW/cm2.

-On the plus side, due to the angle of incidence of light emitted by the light, the coverage area is much wider.
+On the plus side, due to the angle of incidence emitted by the light, the coverage area is much larger.

-Be aware of this when looking for devices with red light.
-If the stated energy density number does not indicate the distance it was measured, assume it is near the light source.
-Standing next to the light source may be unhealthy if nnEMF levels or heat output are high.
+Be wary of this when looking for red light devices.
+If the energy density number listed does not indicate the distance at which it was measured, assume it is at the light source.
+Standing next to the light source can be unhealthy if nnEMF levels or heat output are high.

 Respectable manufacturers will list not only the power density figures, but also the measured distance.

-What if the producer does not disclose the power density number?
+What if the manufacturer does not disclose the power density number?

 Don't buy it until you have these numbers.
 I recommend emailing them and asking what their power density / irradiance values are for the device and ask them at what distance these values were measured.
-If they don't reveal it, then you can start wondering… Any manufacturer who believes in their product and understands red light therapy knows that power density is an important factor in making and using red light devices.
+If they don't reveal it then you may be wondering....
+Any manufacturer who believes in their product and understands red light therapy knows that power density is an important factor in making and using red light devices.

-If they don't share this data then you should assume that they don't want you to know the actual output, and so you would probably waste your time and money with the device.
-Although that does not mean that the device will not be effective, it is just that you do not know exactly what you are working with and if you want to calculate the dosing time that is not possible.
+If they don't share this data, you should assume they don't want you to know the actual output, and so you'd probably be wasting your time and money with the device.
+While that doesn't mean the device won't be effective, it's just that you don't know exactly what you're working with and if you want to calculate the dosing time, that's not possible.

-You can also use a solar energy meter to measure watts per cm2.
-But beware: these are only suitable if you are measuring a light with a single wavelength.
-Lamps with a range of wavelengths, such as standard incandescent lamps, cannot be tested with a solar energy meter because too many irrelevant wavelengths are being measured.
+You can also use a solar power meter to measure watts per cm2.
+But beware: these are only suitable if you are measuring light with a single wavelength.
+Lamps with a range of wavelengths, such as standard incandescent lamps, cannot be tested with a solar energy meter because too many irrelevant wavelengths are measured.

-However, if you are very serious and want a very accurate wavelength measurement, you can look for a dedicated infrared light meter to measure light above 750nm, as most spectrometers are designed to measure visible light.
-Most suppliers start from the values supplied by the manufacturers, of course, this usually yields fair results, but measured with a meter which gives high results.
+Although, if you are very serious and want a very accurate wavelength measurement, you can look for a dedicated infrared light meter to measure light above 750nm, as most spectrometers are designed to measure visible light.
+Most suppliers assume the values supplied by the manufacturers, of course this usually results in fair results, but measured with a meter which gives high results.
 As indicated earlier, there is as yet no standard with which to measure.

-Relying on your own senses is already a reasonable indication.
+Starting from your own senses is already a reasonable indication.
 Do the red LEDs look red or very orange?
-(Orange has its own positive effects on the body, so this does not have to be wrong) and the infrared LEDs should have a red glow in the core in the dark but should be very weak and invisible in other (brighter) light and give off a light pleasant warmth.
+(Orange has its own positive effects on the body, so this does not have to be wrong) and the infrared LEDs should have a red glow in the core in the dark, but be very weak and invisible in other (brighter) light and to give off a light pleasant warmth.

-Is there a difference between devices with red light that flicker or pulse and devices that don't?
+Is there a difference between red light devices that flicker or pulse and those that don't?

 There are some studies with pulsed light that show benefits, but there are also several studies that suggest that pulsed treatments are no more effective than the sum of the "on" time.
 That is why we try to give our LEDs as much “on” time as possible with efficient power consumption.
-There are hundreds of studies that prove this to be effective.
+There are hundreds of studies proving that this is effective.

-There are three ways in which pulsing can help:
+There are three ways that pulsing can help:

-- Strong pulsing will reach deeper tissue.
-By immersing CCO absorption sites in shallower tissue with short strong pulses, more of the remaining light energy will be available to deeper tissue.
-Not pulsing at an equally strong intensity will be better because it will take much less treatment time, but the device may become too hot.
+- Vigorous pulses will reach deeper tissue.
+By submerging CCO absorption sites in shallower tissue with short strong pulses, more of the remaining light energy will be available to deeper tissue.
+Not pulsing at an equally strong intensity will be better as it will take much less treatment time, but the device may get too hot.

 - If there is a "luminosity threshold effect" in cells, strong pulses may be better.
-By this I mean that there may be something in tissue that requires a certain amount of "activation energy" to cause a reaction rather than the individual photon theorem.
+By this I mean there could be something in tissue that requires a certain amount of "activation energy" to cause a reaction rather than the individual photon theorem.

-- If there is something interesting in the tissue that responds to certain types of pulses as described above.
-It would take a tremendous amount of clever research to determine what kind of pulsing is best (duration, waveform and / or pauses).
+- If there is something of interest in the tissue that responds to certain types of pulses as described above.
+It would take an enormous amount of smart research to determine what kind of pulsing is best (duration, waveform and/or pauses).

 Can I use a red light therapy lamp more than once a day?

 Certainly.
-Keep in mind that for optimal results, there is an upper limit on the dose of your red light therapy.
-After that you may see decreasing returns.
+Please note that for optimal results there is an upper limit to the dose of your red light therapy.
+After that, you may see declining returns.

 More is not always better.
-That said, the risks associated with red light therapy overdose are much lower than UV light overdose.
+That said, the risks associated with overdosing on red light therapy are much lower than overdosing on UV light.

-Using too much red light usually means that the effects of red light therapy are greatly diminished.
-Reduced effects mean you simply won't get any benefit from the session - on the contrary, UV light can actually damage you if you apply too much of it.
+Using too much red light usually means that the effects of the red light therapy are greatly diminished.
+Diminished effects mean you just won't get any benefit from the session - UV light on the contrary can actually damage you if you apply too much of it.

-This optimal dose means that the red light therapy follows an inverted U-curve, where either too little or too much red light therapy is of no benefit and only optimal dosing provides the most benefits.
+This optimal dose means that the red light therapy follows an inverted U-curve, where either too little or too much red light therapy provides no benefit and only optimal dosing provides the most benefits.

-As you can see from the picture above, it is still important to set the correct dose to get the most benefits from red light therapy.
+As you can see in the picture above, it is still important to dial in the right dose to get the most benefits from the red light therapy.

-The dose of red light exposure varies between your target, the distance from the device, the device itself, etc. And, of course, the time you spend using the device.
-There is no reason why you can't use your RLT more than once a day.
-The question is, do I have to use the lamp several times a day?
+The dose of red light exposure varies between your target, the distance to the device, the device itself etc. and of course the time you spend using the device.
+There's no reason why you can't use your RLT more than once a day.
+The question is rather, do I need to use the lamp several times a day?

-The eye becomes saturated in red light when exposed to red light devices, in turn the eye increases sensitivity to other colors such as blue and green.
+The eye becomes saturated in red light when exposed to red light devices, in turn increasing the eye's sensitivity to other colors such as blue and green.

-When you move away from the source of red light, it takes some time for the vision to normalize, making your surroundings appear much more blue while the reds are dimmed.
+When you move away from the source of red light, vision takes a while to normalize, making your surroundings appear much more blue while the red tones are reduced.

 It only takes a few seconds to adjust back to normal conditions.